-Shortly after 1950, these mysteries were all resolved at once, in a single, classic, experiment.
-The main experimenter, Walter Baade, combined two recent advances to which he had privileged access: the brandnew 200-inch Hale telescope at Palomar Observatory (1948), then the largest telescope in the world; and especially the new generation of red-sensitive astronomical emulsions by Eastman Kodak (1950).
-Thereby, Baade took unprecedentedly-good images of a few GCs in B and V. Then he turned grad students Chip Arp and Allan Sandage, and postdoc Malcolm Savedoff, loose on the images.
-The key turned out to be observations of M 3, with exposures up to one hour at B and V (Sandage 1953a; Sandage 1953b, PhD thesis).
-In these observations the cluster's main sequence was detected, and all became clear: the origin of the GC HR diagrams in stellar evolution, and the identity of cluster variables with RR Lyrae stars 2.
-Immediately
+Shortly after 1950, these mysteries were all resolved together, in a single, classic, experiment.
+The main experimenter, Walter Baade, combined two recent advances to which he had privileged access: the brand-new 200-inch Hale telescope at Palomar Observatory (1948), then the largest telescope in the world; and especially the new generation of red-sensitive astronomical emulsions by Eastman Kodak (1950).
+Thereby, Baade took unprecedentedly-good images of a few GCs in B and V. Then, he turned graduate students Chip Arp and Allan Sandage, and postdoc Malcolm Savedoff, loose on the images.
+The key turned out to be observations of M3, with exposures up to one hour at B and V (Sandage 1953a, Sandage 1953b, PhD thesis).
+In these observations, the cluster's main sequence was detected, and all became clear: the origin of the GC HR diagrams in stellar evolution, and the identity of cluster variables with RR Lyrae.2 Immediately, there was a basis for determining the ages of globular clusters.
+Immediately, by main-sequence fitting of M3 to calibrate its RR Lyraes, the distance scale of the Milky Way was resolved.
+Eventually,3 this turned RR Lyrae stars into robust, accurate standard candles in the distance ladder.

-1 Thus with the wrong luminosity scale and zero point.
-Shapley's assumption was a great insight, but classical Cepheids turn out to have a period-luminosity relation very different from the cluster variables.
+1With the wrong luminosity scale and zero point.
+Shapley's assumption was a great insight, but classical Cepheids turn out to have a period-luminosity relation very different from cluster variables.
 This is one reason that Shapley's result for the Galaxy diameter was so far off.